astroLazybones/crueltyfish/README.md

 Currently it has only been tested on linux but it will work the same on most computers.
 <br><br>

-crueltyfish (or for short, autofish) works by automated mouse input using the [enigo](https://crates.io/crates/enigo) and timed input <br>
+crueltyfish (or for short, autofish) works by automated mouse input using the [enigo](https://crates.io/crates/enigo) and timed input. <br>
 autofish casts the line after holding for 1 second, and pulls in after 1.5 seconds on loop.
 <br><br>

-On all operating systems, **DO NOT** run the binary from anything other than a terminal, or you will have a hard time closing it
+On all operating systems, **DO NOT** run the binary from anything other than a terminal, or you will have a hard time closing it!
 <br><br>

 ### To compile on windows: